openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/12_errors.rst

 This specification uses the terms as follows:

--  ‘error’ to denote runtime errors, and
+-  "*error*" to denote runtime errors, and

--  ‘exception’ to denote failures.
+-  "*exception*" to denote failures.

 The difference between these two terms is that *exceptions* are the